Kansas Insurance Agent Continuing Education and License Requirements

-Agents licensed in multiple lines are required to complete 12 Credit Hours per Category of Licensing.
+Agents licensed in multiple lines are only required to meet the same requirements as agents with single lines of licensing.

 - They are approved by the Kansas Department of Insurance

-- At least 1 of credit hours are approved for Ethics training (per category of licensing)
+- At least 3 of the credit hours are approved for Ethics training (per category of licensing)

 Producer licenses are perpetual and are not required to submit renewal requests.
 Licenses will extend for another 2 years if the Continuing Education requirements are completed prior to your license expiration date.

 Agents holding a life license solely for the purpose of selling pre-need insurance shall provide affirmation that no other insurance business was transacted during the current compliance period and no Continuing Education hours are required to renew the limited lines license of pre-need.

 |Crop||2 hours (1 hour must be in Ethics)|